 As previously mentioned, most women have had the experience of losing a period due to this kind of stress alone.

-Due to this link, cognitive behavioral therapy (CBT) has been found to be an effective treatment option for many people with FHA.
+Due to this link, cognitive behavioural therapy (CBT) has been found to be an effective treatment option for many people with FHA.

 In one study, women who had FHA that received 16 sessions of CBT had a 75% higher rate of resuming their period than those who did not receive the sessions.

-In another study from 2003, on CBT in 16 people with FHA found that 87% resumed ovarian activity over 20 weeks – whereas only 12.5% in the control group did.
+In another study from 2003, on CBT in 16 people with FHA found that 87% resumed ovarian activity over 20 weeks.
+Only 12.5% in the control group did.

 So obviously, mental health and stress can play a big role in all of this.

-The existence of FHA as a condition is actually a good thing since it’s a protective measure our bodies have been able to develop through evolution.
+The existence of FHA as a condition is actually a good thing.
+It is a protective measure our bodies have been able to develop through evolution.

 However, having FHA should not be brushed off or left untreated if it occurs.